 A particular phenomenon happens when you sit down at your desk to study for a test: everything around you suddenly becomes interesting.
 Where does that tiny hole in the wall lead?
 When did my nails get so long?
 Don’t the patterns on the ceiling look like stars?!
 When it comes to studying for tests, everything but studying sounds entertaining.
 Fortunately, gluing your bottom to a chair, endlessly staring into textbooks, bored out of your mind isn’t the only way to study.
-Believe it or not, there is such thing as fun test prep, and below is a list of those wonderful activities.
+Believe it or not, there is such a thing as fun test prep, and below is a list of those wonderful activities.

 Reading for pleasure

 This is a classic.
-Whether you like Suzanne Collins over Shakespeare and teenage romance novels over historical fiction, reading engages you in intellectual thoughts, improves your vocabulary, and makes you a better critical thinker.
-The sleepless nights you spend indulging in your favorite books will ultimately help you perform better on tests by increasing your reading speed, vocab, and comprehension.
+Whether you prefer Suzanne Collins over Shakespeare and teenage romance novels over historical fiction, reading engages you in intellectual thoughts, improves your vocabulary, and makes you a better critical thinker.
+The sleepless nights you spend indulging in your favorite books will ultimately help you perform better on tests by increasing your reading speed, vocabulary, and comprehension.
 All you have to do is pick up any book from a library!
 Many graphic novels even contain sophisticated vocabularies that can bolster your eloquence.
 These reading skills will become second nature as you enjoy your bedtime stories.

 Freewriting to get the words out